landmarkhw/Dapper.GraphQL/README.md

 ### Query builder

-Each entity in a system should have its own query builder, so any GraphQL queryies that interact with those entities can be automatically handled, even when nested within other entities.
+Each entity in a system should have its own query builder, so any GraphQL queries that interact with those entities can be automatically handled, even when nested within other entities.

 In the above setup, the `Email` query builder looks like this: